ManthanWadiwala/Library-Management-System/README.md

   - DAO Pattern

 ### Description:
-This is a library management system for a public library, which will allow users to register themselves to be able browse their favorite books and reserve them.
+This is an online book rental platform, which will allow users to register themselves to be able browse their favorite books and reserve them.
 They will have to pick-up their reserved books from the library.
 This system will also have employee and admin accounts, which will allow for the management of book inventory and customers.

 ### Technical Stack:
   - Client Side: HTML, CSS, JSP